 Whales are sensitive creatures and can find disturbance distressing.
 Distance, awareness of noise, time spent nearby and extra sensitivity towards mothers and babies are all carefully monitored by the boats and crew who care.

 Mirissa and the surrounding area is home to many boats and crews who are willing to take tourists out to sea to whale watch.
 Viator or GetYourGuide are the best place to search for trips.

 Where to stay in Mirissa

 Sri Lanka is a gorgeous country and Mirissa is one of the most popular areas to visit.
-The whales and the surf board friendly waves are a huge attraction to tourists from all over the world.
+The whales, surf board friendly waves and stunning beaches in Mirissa are a huge attraction to tourists from all over the world.
 Accommodation in Mirissa is plentiful with the choice of small quiet villas, large spa hotels and locally run budget hotels and hostels.

 Surf and Yoga is a chilled guest house with daily drop-in yoga classes, technical surf coaching and surf shop.
 The relaxed vibe makes for an awesome stay.